 As with an appeal, the process begins with a formal letter sent as an attachment to an email.
 This letter should be sent to email@example.com as well as to firstname.lastname@example.org.
 As with an appeal letter, you are strongly encouraged to use the services of the writing tutors to help you draft a formal document.
 The reason for this is that we want to know you are serious about your return to school.
 In addition, writing skills and using tutors as a resource will be important when you return.
 We want you to have and to demonstrate those skills from the outset.

 Your letter should discuss three things.
 First, you should discuss what led to your original dismissal.
 Second, you should discuss what you have done during the time when you were dismissed.
 Finally, you should discuss what actions you will take to ensure greater success when re-admitted to the university.

-After sending your letter, please contact Angelica Leyva via email (listed above) or via phone at 432-552-3353.
-You will need to arrange a time to visit with the Dean to discuss a plan for your success going forward.
-If re-admitted, you will then go visit with Vickie Gomez.
+After sending your letter, the Dean will contact you with instructions on arranging a time to see him.
+After meeting with Dean Harlow, you will then go visit with Vickie Gomez.
 Ms. Gomez is our Retention Officer, and she works Tuesday, Wednesday, and Thursday.
 Your meeting with the Dean will need to be on the same day.

 Academic dismissal is an extremely serious process, and UTPB will do everything possible to help you avoid that possibility.
 Let us know what we can do to help you avoid a dismissal altogether!